-Syrian army, Turkish force clash near border - state media
+Syrian army, Turkish forces clash near border - state media

 Turkish-backed forces crossed the border into northeast Syria on Oct.
 9 to attack the YPG after President Donald Trump’s abrupt withdrawal of U.S. forces there a few days earlier, drawing international condemnation of Ankara.

-Trump’s decision has been condemned in Washington by Democrats and his fellow Republicans alike for abandoning Kurdish fighters who helped rout Islamic State.
+Trump’s decision has been lambasted in Washington by Democrats and his fellow Republicans alike for abandoning Kurdish fighters who helped rout Islamic State.

 On Tuesday, the House of Representatives voted decisively to sanction Turkey, a NATO ally.